 Act Up, Speak Out!

 Enhanced speech and drama training and performance classes.
 An exciting opportunity for students to experience the enriched content of private-lesson study in the dynamic atmosphere of a group class.
-The achievement of excellence in personal performance goals is the aim of the Speechworks program.
+The achievement of excellence in personal performance goals is the aim of the Speechworks program

 Ye Olde Readers Theatre Company

-Speech Arts & Drama for Homeschoolers
+Speech Arts & Drama customized daytime classes

 "We highly recommend the MRU Conservatory Speech Arts & Drama Program.
 For parents who want to see their child having fun while they develop confidence and the ability to clearly speak and present in front of one or 100 people this program is for you!" — M & W Copeland